Generic Name: insulin regular (IN-su-lin)

 - if you have allergies to medicines, foods, or other substances

-- if you drink alcoholic beverages
+- if you drink alcoholic beverages or smoke

 Some MEDICINES MAY INTERACT with insulin regular.
 Tell your health care provider if you are taking any other medicines, especially any of the following: